zhasan05/machine_learning/README.md

 # machine_learning
-This repository contains projects with regression and classification
+This repository contains regression and classification projects